UCAS code: N250

 A Foundation degree in Business Management or an HND in a Business subject with merit profile.
 Mature students with HNC Merit/Distinction profile and relevant experience may be accepted provided an RPL portfolio is successfully completed and they have sufficient managerial experience.
 HNC students with less work experience and/or Pass grade may be eligible for entry on FdA Management to complete the requisite number of modules (six).
 Completion of the six modules will result in the award of a Foundation degree and progression to the top-up degree.

-A GCSE A*-C or 9-4 pass in Mathematics is required.
+A GCSE A*-C or 9-4 pass in Mathematics and English is required.

 1 year full-time; 18 months/2 years part-time